lanl/benchmarks/doc/sphinx/7_miniem/miniem.rst

 These parameters are described below.

 ``X Elements, Y Elements, Z Elements``
-   This sets the size of the problem.
+   This sets the size of the problem, which is the product of these 3 quantities.
+These parameters are set to other values with the cases shown herein.

 Figure of Merit